-In the following proposition, for the sake of simplicity we assume that $\sigma$ and $\omega$ are doubling with doubling constant close to Lebesgue measure.
-However, the result will also be true for $\sigma$ and $\omega$ which are doubling with possibly large doubling constants, or even simply reverse doubling measures $\sigma$ and $\omega$.
-See Proposition \ref{prop:reverse_doubling_tailed_Ap} in Appendix \ref{section:rev_doub_tailed_Ap} for further details, which is based on the proof of \cite[Theorem 4]{Gr}.
+The following proposition assumes for simplicity that $\sigma$ and $\omega$ have doubling constant close to Lebesgue measure.
+However, the result extends to any pair $(\sigma, \omega)$ of doubling measures, or even any pair of reverse doubling measures.
+See Proposition \ref{prop:reverse_doubling_tailed_Ap} in Appendix \ref{section:rev_doub_tailed_Ap}, which is based on the proof of \cite[Theorem 4]{Gr}.